TC999999/capstone_frontend/README.md

 ### Tests

 - Tests can be run by cloning this repository and inputting "npm run test" in the terminal for frontend
-- Tests for the backend can be run by cloning the backend repository in the link above and inputting "npm run test" in the terminal
+- Tests for the backend can be run by cloning the backend repository in the link above, seeding the file called "market-test-schema.sql" into postgreSQL, and inputting "npm run test" in the terminal

 ### App Stack